 Tip #2: Find a support system.

 I did do some poking around trying to find a good support system because I didn’t really want to “do” Weight Watchers again.
-I’ve been on it probably seven or eight times and while I have had some success with it – (I lost 25 pounds on WW just before my mother died, which I promptly gained back and more due to emotional eating).
+I’ve been on it probably seven or eight times.
+While I have had some success with it – (I lost 25 pounds on WW just before my mother died, which I promptly gained back and more due to emotional eating).
 I just never really stuck with it after the first few weeks.
-But I just couldn’t find a better alternative, although this time, I supplemented with some weight loss coaching provided free of charge by my insurance program - that helped.
+But I just couldn’t find a better alternative.
 So yes, my support system is Weight Watchers.
 I knew that I needed some structure and accountability to keep me on track.
 However, there was one important difference this time and that brings me to tip #3.

 Don’t stop now, there are 3 more great tips for you.
 Click NEXT now.